appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-pagination-in-table.md

 import TabItem from '@theme/TabItem';

-# Setup Server-side Pagination on Table
+# Setup Server-Side Pagination on Table

 This page shows you how to set up server-side pagination on a Table widge, which allows you to manage and display large datasets within your application.